1 The truth

 4. They should be related to the field of quantum mechanics

-Huntington-Klein, N. (2022).
+Huntington-Klein, N. (2023).
 The effect: An introduction to research design and causality.
-Accessed January 30, 2023; CRC Press. https://theeffectbook.net
+CRC Press. https://theeffectbook.net

-2.5 Features of good research
+1.5 Features of good research

 In order to make you a competent researcher who does not have to wait for a lucky chance but has a clear strategy, let’s discuss the criteria of a good research.
 Before I do that, however, I must make a disclaimer: there is a lack of consensus on what constitutes high-quality research in social sciences.
 In my experience, the practical benefits of such a tedious discussion are quite small.
 All I like to put forward is that I believe that all social science disciplines such as sociology, anthropology, psychology, economics, business administration, and education using quantitative methods agree that good research should be replicable, reproducible, transparent, reliable, and valid.

-2.5.1 Reliability and validity
+1.5.1 Reliability and validity

-A research design is a plan to examine information in a systematic and controlled way so that the results of the research are valid and reliable.
+A research design is a plan to examine information in a systematic and controlled way so that the results of the research are valid and reliable:

-Validity refers to the accuracy and truthfulness of research findings.
+• Validity refers to the accuracy and truthfulness of research findings.
 In other words, if a study is valid, it should measure what it is intended to measure and produce results that are representative of the population being studied.
 Validity is important because it helps to ensure that the conclusions drawn from a study are supported by the data and are not based on flawed or biased methods.

-Reliability refers to the consistency and stability of research findings.
+• Reliability refers to the consistency and stability of research findings.
 In other words, if a study is reliable, it should produce similar results if it is repeated using the same methods and conditions.
 Reliability is important because it helps to ensure that the results of a study are not simply due to chance or random error.

 Both reliability and validity are important considerations in research, and researchers strive to maximize both in their studies.
 However, it is important to note that it is often difficult to achieve both at the same time, and trade-offs may need to be made between the two.